-This shrimp stir fry feels like you’re eating takeout, minus all the salt, junky ingredients and delivery wait.
+This shrimp stir fry feels like you’re eating takeout, minus all the salt, sugar and delivery wait.

 You can have a healthier meal on the table with this shrimp stir fry quicker than your local takeout spot can deliver.
 Here’s why we love this meal!

 What makes this shrimp stir fry healthy?

 You might be wondering, how healthy is a stir fry?
 Very healthy if made the right way!
 Stir fry is one of our favorite healthy dinners for a few reasons:

 - veggie loaded (carrots, mushrooms, zucchini, onions.. feel free to add more veggies too!)